-During the year, notwithstanding the renewal of the board of statutory auditors on 20 April 2021, none of the statutory auditors left office nor were changes made to the board of statutory auditors either at 31 December 2022 or the report date.
+During the year, none of the statutory auditors left office nor were changes made to the board of statutory auditors either at 31 December 2024 or the report date.
+The mandate for board of statutory auditors in office, at the report date, will expire with the approval of the financial statements at 31 December 2026.